-You can use your bank routing numbers for the following purposes.
+Use your bank routing numbers for the following purposes.

 - Bill payments.
 Paying bills directly from your bank account lets you avoid interest charges that are common with credit cards.
 But if your account doesn’t have enough money, you could get hit with an overdraft fee, which is typically $35 or more.

 - Direct deposits.
 You’ll need a routing number and your account number to set your salary up as a direct deposit.

 - Ordering checks.
 If you run out of paper checks and need to order more over the phone, you’ll almost always need your routing and account number.